Choose from 100s of elite activity and accommodation options.

 The local vodka is 98% proof!

-Estonia has over 1,500 islands and a population of just 1.3 million (which is gradually decreasing!).
+Estonia has a population of just 1.3 million (which is gradually decreasing!).

 The country gained independence by forming a bloody big choir.
-The ‘Singing Revolution’ was a turning point and marked the beginning of communist across Europe.
+The ‘Singing Revolution’ was a turning point and marked the beginning of the end of communist rule across Europe.

 Tallinn is really easy to navigate, even the airport is just a 15 minute bus ride from the heart of the Medieval city.
-Public transport is really cheap; Smartcards and E-tickets are available at R-kiosks, post offices and shops all over the city and give you unlimited transport over a set period.
+Public transport is inexpensive and easy, Smartcards and E-tickets are available at R-kiosks and shops and give you unlimited transport over a set period.
+But once in the city everything you could possibly need for the big weekend can be found within easy walking distance.

 "Tervist" - Hello